cosmcbun/Explainable-Ai-Comps-2024/Website/XAI-Carleton-Comps-2024/docs/User Study/ResNet - Comparative Results.md

 # ResNet: Comparative Results

-## TL;DR
+## Summary

 - Shapley was the favorite method, especially among participants with more CS experience.
-LIME was also well-liked
+LIME was also well-liked.

 - Explanations that better correlated with what people would've looked at themselves were received better.